darraghdog/rsnastr/README.md

 #### Environment set up

 The solution was tested on a [NVIDIA DGX A100](https://www.nvidia.com/en-us/data-center/dgx-a100/) with Ubuntu 18.04.4 LTS as operating system.
-The full solution runs end to end in approx 36 hours on a single A100 card.
-A single fold can be trained in 10 hours, and will achieve quite close to the same score as bagged submission.
+The full solution runs end to end in approx 24 hours on a single A100 card.
+A single fold can be trained in 8 hours, and will achieve on the leaderboard [0.162 Private and 0.167 public](https://www.kaggle.com/darraghdog/rsnastr2020-prediction?scriptVersionId=45912701).
-This card has 40GB GPU memory, if you have less memory, you can use lower batchsize, but increase accumulation to simulate the same batchsize used.
+This card has 40GB GPU memory, if you have less memory, you can use lower batchsize, but increase accumulation to simulate the same large batchsize used originally.
 It is important to keep the batchsize large due to the number of targets and imbalanced labels.

 You are provided with a docker file.
-You can run without this by enuring the necessary packages are available.
+You can run without this by ensuring the necessary packages are available.
 The docker environment can be set up like below (please ensure docker is installed).
 ```
 cd docker
 docker build -t rsnav04 -f DockerFile.docker .